MailStore Server Service Configuration

 Indicates the TCP port on which the service accepts connections.

-- Hint: If no web server other than MailStore Web Access is installed (e.g. an IIS website, Microsoft Outlook Web Access or SharePoint), you can specify the HTTP- and HTTPS standard ports (80 and 443).
-This way, users can access MailStore Web access directly using the URLs
+- Hint: If no web server other than MailStore Web Access is installed (e.g. an IIS website, Microsoft Outlook Web Access or SharePoint), you can specify the HTTPS standard port (443).
+This way, users can access MailStore Web access directly using the URL

 https://<server name>without port numbers.